proptechnovator/fittrack-v2/README.md

 This returns an error on the console on the local client because the origin header shows port: 5001 and does not match the server port:5001.<br/><br/>
 On the deployment version, it is trying to hit the path LocalHost:5000, and that doesn't exist on the web server.
 <pre><b>Resolution:</b>
+On the local machine, we needed to add the methods allowed when using credentials set to true.
+Added the origin port to point to 5001
+Added the allowed methods to the CORS Options and it cleared all the CORS errors on preflight.
 </pre>

 ### Setting FETCH Path